bosstwobread/Resume/README.md

 # Personal Highlights

-- Proficient in abstract thinking and Agile software development, design principles and patterns, adapt to various future business scenario and provide flexibility to handle potential changes
+- Proficient in abstract thinking and Agile software development, design principles and patterns, adapt to diverse future business scenarios and provide flexible solutions to handle potential changes
 - Possess capabilities in product requirements, design, architecture, development, and delivery
 - 15 years of development, 10 years of architecture, and 8 years of technical team management experience
-- Proficient/Familiar with most mainstream programming languages,
+- Proficient in and familiar with most mainstream programming languages, such as C#,Javascript,PHP,Java...
 - skilled in system architecture, components, databases, APIs, product design, front-end and back-end development, and system CI/CD deployment
 - Received individual/team technical innovation awards from the company
 - Achieved excellent science scores in school and won third prize in the zhejiang provincial physics competition
-- With nearly ten years of experience in serving a platform upgrade, have a deep understanding of how to design to meet the evolving market needs
+- With nearly ten years of platform upgrade experience, I have a deep understanding of designing solutions to meet evolving market needs

 ---